tecnico-sec/Project-2025_1/project_overview.md

 You will work in a team of 3 members.

-The project is contextualized in one of a set of business scenarios: Retail, Restaurants & Tourism, Insurance and Banking, and Healthcare.
+The project is contextualized in one of a set of business scenarios: a notes app, a ticket selling app, a vehicle system, and a messaging app.

 The project is organized in 3 parts: secure documents, infrastructure, and security challenge.